 The farms in the Robertson Wine Valley offer an array of delicious pairings that make your wine tasting experiences all that more exciting.

-We indulged in a delicious homemade biscuit and wine tastings at Bonnievale Wines, a luxurious chocolate and wine pairing at Rosendal, as well as a decadent array of goodies courtesy of the ‘fan pairing’ at Van Loveren, which pairs wines, a cream liqueur and even a wine slushy with some tasty nibbles.
+We indulged in a delicious homemade biscuit and wine tastings at Bonnievale Wines, luxurious chocolate and wine pairing at Rosendal, as well as a decadent array of goodies courtesy of the ‘fan pairing’ at Van Loveren, which pairs wines, a cream liqueur and even a wine slushy with some tasty nibbles.
 Van Loveren’s newest pairing, the ‘Fiver Party Plate’, also comes highly recommend as you get to pair some uniquely flavoured ciders with candyfloss, cake pops and cookies.

 3. Get back to nature in the Breede Valley